jonentropy/hgdc-x/README.md

 =========

 hgdc-x is licensed with a permissive BSD style licence, please refer to the COPYING file for more details.
+The main icon is by Lucy Lindsell and it released under Creative Commons CC BY-NC-ND.

-Icons are from the Fat Cow icon set, which is Creative Commons licensed and can be found at http://www.fatcow.com/free-icons.
+Other icons are from the Fat Cow icon set, which is Creative Commons licensed and can be found at http://www.fatcow.com/free-icons.

 Support/Develop